 List of Spanish Universities:

-Academic excellence, international recognition and research capacity of Spanish Universities: 5 Spanish Universities in the top 400 THE ranking (Times Higher Education 2015-2016; 8 Spanish Universities in the top 100 under 50 THE (Times Higher Education 2016).
+Academic excellence, international recognition and research capacity of Spanish Universities: 5 Spanish Universities in the top 400 THE ranking (Times Higher Education 2018); 7 Spanish Universities in the top 150 under 50 THE (Times Higher Education 2018 Young University Rankings).
 Spanish universities contribute to 2/3 to the total scientific production of Spain with international visibility.

-The Spanish university access exam is no longer required for foreign students.
+The Spanish university access exam is required for foreign students in some Universities.

 It is the preferred destination for postgraduate students and researchers from Latin America as well as top notch destination for European university students under the Erasmus+ Programme.
 Tuition fees and cost of living are lower compared to other European countries.
-English taught Programs (Bachelor's and Masters) at Spanish Universities 2016-2017:
+There are over 90 undergraduate and 200 postgraduate courses taught 100% in English, and over 1000 courses taught partially in English.
+Here you can find more information on English taught Programs (Bachelor's and Masters) at Spanish Universities:

-Madrid is home to some of the best Spanish universities, including four which feature in the QS World University Rankings: Universidad Autónoma de Madrid (joint 210th), Universidad Complutense de Madrid (joint 239th), Universidad Carlos III de Madrid (joint 280th) and Politécnica de Madrid (551-600).
+Madrid is home to some of the best Spanish universities, including four which feature in the QS World University Rankings (2018): Universidad Autónoma de Madrid (187th), Universidad Complutense de Madrid (joint 233rd), Universidad Carlos III de Madrid (joint 281tst) and Politécnica de Madrid (491-500).

 Spain’s second-largest city, Barcelona, is the capital of Catalonia, a region to the northeast of Spain.
 It is one of the most aesthetically distinctive cities in Europe, dominated by daring modernist architecture, such as the spectacular creations of architect Antonio Gaudí.
 A famously youth-oriented city, it’s known for its vibrant nightlife and events such as the annual Primavera Sound music festival.
 On top of all of its urban delights, Barcelona also offers very close proximity to beautiful Mediterranean beaches.
-All of this makes of Barcelona a leading tourist attraction.
+All of this makes of Barcelona a leading tourist attraction and the 23rd best student city in the world.
 Like Madrid, it too boasts one of the world’s most famous and successful football teams, popularly known as “Barça”.

-Universities in Barcelona include some of the highest-ranked in Spain: the University of Barcelona (joint 160th in the world), Universitat Autónoma de Barcelona (joint 203rd), Universitat Pompeu Fabra (joint 283rd) and Universitat Politècnica de Catalunya (joint 321st).
+Universities in Barcelona include some of the highest-ranked in Spain: the University of Barcelona (156th in the world), Universitat Autónoma de Barcelona (joint 195th), Universitat Pompeu Fabra (joint 296th) and Universitat Politècnica de Catalunya (joint 275th).

 Spain’s third-largest city, located on the coast about 350km south of Barcelona, Valencia is well known for being the spiritual home to the delicious rice-based dish paella.
 It is also home to the massive Las Fallas festival, where hundreds of giant puppets are paraded and then burned, as well as to Festival Internacional de Benicàssim, one of the biggest music festivals in Europe.
 It is a major tourist magnet, due to its beautiful beaches, attractive city center, museums and interest-packed “Ciutat Vella” (old town) – full of historic buildings and bustling bars.
 It is also a major commercial hub, with its outstanding seaport, the busiest in the Mediterranean in terms of trade.